MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 13. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and then click **Close** to complete the installation.

-## Install the Orchestrator Web API service
+## Install Orchestrator Web API service

 Since Orchestrator 2022, the Web API service and Orchestration Console can be installed separately, on different machines.

-1. On the server where you want to install the Orchestrator web service, start the Orchestrator Setup Wizard.
+1. On the server where you want to install the Orchestrator web API, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.

    To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.